GStar-AI/crowdsale-smart-contracts/README.md

 * Crowdsale is active.
 * Contributor and beneficiary are the same address.
 * Contribution does not exceed funding goal.
-* Contribution does not exceed presale goal amount during presale period.
 * Contribution is at least of minimum amount.
 * Contributor is whitelisted.